 14 Healthiest Foods for Your Pantry

 A well-stocked pantry allows you to pull together healthy meals–in a hurry–and makes it much easier to stick to your diet.
-To help you stay on track towards your goals, Eat This, Not That! flipped through the scientific journals to find the foods with the most impressive health benefits and then considered versatility and taste of each contender to make our final cuts.
+To help you stay on track towards your goals, we flipped through the scientific journals to find the foods with the most impressive health benefits and then considered versatility and taste of each contender to make our final cuts.
 Some items you may already have, while others you'll want to add to your list next time you head to the store.